Nimmo (actress)

 Noreen Butt, also known as Nimmo (Urdu: نمو; August 1950 – 16 December 2010) was a Pakistani actress and model.
-She was known as The Doll of Cinema Screen because of the glamorous roles she often portrayed in films.
+She was known as The Doll of the Cinema Screen because of the glamorous roles she often portrayed in films.
 She acted in both Urdu and Punjabi films and is known for her roles in the films Basheera, Zarq Khan, Dillagi, Chahat, Farz Aur Mamta, Khanzada, Hashar Nashar, Aina, Danka, Sangam, Chor Sipahi, Nizam Daku and Behram Daku.

 Early life

-Noreen was born on 3 August 1950 at Lahore, Pakistan.
-Nimmo's father Shahzad Mahmood, also known as Rajpal, was an actor and writer in Hindi Cinema in British India.
-He later married Kamla an Indian woman, with whom he had a son who became a film star in Bollywood by the name of Vinod Khanna, who was Nimmo's elder step-brother.
+Noreen was born on 3 August 1950 in Lahore, Pakistan.
+Nimmo's father Shahzad Mahmood, also known as Rajpal, was an actor and writer in Hindi cinema in British India.
 Later his wife returned to India and divorced her father.
 After Partition of India, Nimmo's father migrated to Pakistan and went to Karachi; later he tried to build a film studio, but when that plan did not work he returned to Lahore.
 Nimmo's elder brother Abid Butt was an actor who married Nighat Butt, an actress.
 Another elder brother Zahid Butt lived in Karachi.

 Noreen completed her early education from Lahore Girls College and then graduated from University of Punjab.
 She was interested in working in films because her father Shahzad and her brother Abid Butt were actors.
 Then her father supported her passion for acting so he took her with him to Nigar Khans Studio at Lahore.